dramamine/metal-heart/welovedc/README.md

 ### How to get this running on Ghost

-* Zip all 'published-*.md' files into welovedc.zip
+* Zip published files using `zip welovedc.zip published*we-love-music*.md`
-* Upload that zip file using the beta 'batch upload' tool
+* Upload that zip file using the Labs->Import tool
 * Upload all images using `scp images/* root@metal-heart.org:/var/www/blog/content/images`
 * Tag all the articles with 'welovemusic' or 'hotticket'
 * Tag favorites with...something(?)